knative-extensions/eventing-redis/source/README.md

 # Redis Stream Source

-The Redis Stream Event Source for Knative reads messages from a Redis Stream and sends them as CloudEvents to the referenced Sink, which can be a Kuberentes service or a Knative Serving service, etc. It is configured to retry sending of CloudEvents so that events are not lost.
+The Redis Stream Event Source for Knative reads messages from a Redis Stream and sends them as CloudEvents to the referenced Sink, which can be a Kubernetes service or a Knative Serving service, etc. It is configured to retry sending of CloudEvents so that events are not lost.

 The Redis Stream Source can work with a local version of Redis database instance or a cloud based instance whose [`address`](config/300-redisstreamsource.yaml) will be specified in the Source spec.
 Additionally, the specified [`stream`](config/300-redisstreamsource.yaml) name and consumer [`group`](config/300-redisstreamsource.yaml) name will be created by the receive adapter, if they don't already exist.

 The number of consumers in the consumer group can also be configured via data in [`config-redis`](config/config-redis.yaml).
 This makes it possible for each consumer to consume different messages arriving in the stream.
 Each consumer has an unique consumer name which is a string created by the receive adapter.

-When a Redis Stream Source resource is deleted, all the consumers in the group are gracefully shut down/deleted, before the consumer group itself is destroyed.
+When a Redis Stream Source resource is deleted, all the consumers in the group are gracefully shutdown/deleted, before the consumer group itself is destroyed.
 Before a consumer is shut down, all its pending messages are sent as CloudEvents and acknowledged.

 ## Getting started